-The Changzhou Dinosaur Park is a huge dinosaur themed amusement park in the city of Changzhou (常州).
+The Changzhou Dinosaur Park is a huge dinosaur themed amusement park in the city of Changzhou in the Jiangsu province of China.
 Changzhou is just an hour and a half outside Shanghai by train.
-The theme park has Six-Flags-type large-scale amusement rides, entertainment shows, a water park (July/August), playgrounds, a dinosaur museum and of course, scale replicas of dinosaurs.
-Read a full review from my trip there with kids.
+The theme park has Six-Flags-type large-scale amusement rides, entertainment shows, a water park, playgrounds, a dinosaur museum and of course, scale replicas of dinosaurs.

 - Changzhou Dinosaur Park 常州恐龙园